Blee1077/crypto-auto-buy/README.md

 - util_layer - Utility functions that are shared across Lambda functions.
 - template.yaml - A template that defines the application's AWS resources.

 The application uses several AWS resources, including Step Functions state machines, Lambda functions and an EventBridge rule trigger.
 These resources are defined in the `template.yaml` file in this project.
-You can update the template to add AWS resources through the same deployment process that updates your application code.

 ## Pre-requisites